Identity Theft

 Safeguard business identification information

-• Be wary of unsolicited requests for social security numbers or employee identification numbers (EINs).
+• Be wary of unsolicited requests for Social Security numbers or employee identification numbers (EINs).
 When sharing EINs, record the request.

-• Keep unnecessary information off business checks such as driver’s license numbers, social security numbers or date-of-birth information.
+• Keep unnecessary information off business checks such as driver’s license numbers, Social Security numbers or date-of-birth information.

 • Review business credit information at least once a year to check for inaccuracies.